putoutjs/aleman/README.md

 ### Addons

-Addon responsible for UI and interfaction with outer world: clicks, fetches and everything like this.
+Addon responsible for UI and interaction with outer world: clicks, fetches and everything like this.
 Aleman supports next types of addons:

 - ✅ [Global](#globals);